pujaltedavid/marinature-docs/README.md

 ## State

 In order to handle global state or shared state with non directly related components, [React Context](https://reactjs.org/docs/context.html) is used with custom hooks.
-There are two different type of context, Theme context and Auth context.
+There are two different types of context, Theme context and Auth context.

 The Theme context is in charge of handling light/dark mode, sound effects, the type of device and the resolution it has.